 What are Carer Support Hubs?

 You told us that you wanted much stronger local support for carers.
 It is our job to use the £200,000 BIG Lottery Fund to provide a grassroots service run by carers for carers, to best meet your needs.
 The hubs will be a one-stop shop where you can find information about what is happening in your local area, get advice, support and make friends.

-We now have 10 hubs running in Bishop’s Stortford, Chorleywood, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, St Albans, Stevenage, Watford and Welwyn Garden City.
-Three new hubs are planned to open in 2017/18 in Ware, Buntingford and Berkhamsted.
+We now have 11 hubs running in Bishop’s Stortford, Chorleywood, Hemel Hempstead, Hoddesdon, Potters Bar, Letchworth Garden City, St Albans, Stevenage, Ware, Watford and Welwyn Garden City.
+Two more hubs are planned to open in 2017/18 in Buntingford and Berkhamsted.

 There are some evening groups - one in Hemel Hempstead that meets on the second Thursday of every other month at Greenhills Day Service, Tenzing Road, Hemel Hempstead, from 7pm - 8.30pm and another in Hatfield at the Tesco Extra (Community Room) on the second Wednesday of each month from 7.30pm - 9pm.